-Redemptions are settled by the registrar within a maximum of five days from the valuation day of the units.

-However, if in exceptional circumstances the redemption requires the prior sale of assets held in the fund, this deadline may be extended to a maximum of 30 days.
+Redemptions shall be made solely in cash, except in the event of the liquidation of the fund if unitholders have stated that they agree to be repaid in securities.
+They are settled by the registrar within a maximum of five days from the valuation day of the units.
+However, if in exceptional circumstances the redemption requires the prior sale of assets held in the Fund, this deadline may be extended to a maximum of 30 days.